-In order to use a DNP3 driver to read and write point data, VOLTTRON's DNP3 Agent must also be configured and running.
-All communication between the VOLTTRON Outstation and a DNP3 Master happens through the DNP3 Agent.

-For information about the DNP3 Agent, please see the DNP3 Platform Specification.
+In order to use a DNP3 driver to read and write point data, VOLTTRON's DNP3Agent must also be configured and running.
+All communication between the VOLTTRON Outstation and a DNP3 Master happens through this DNP3Agent.
+For information about the DNP3Agent, please see the DNP3 Platform Specification.